rieske/event-sourced-account-go/README.md

 make e2e-test
 ```
 Those will spawn a docker-composed environment with two service instances connected to
-a mysql container and a load balancer on top.
+a Postgres container and a load balancer on top.
 Tests will be executed against the load balancer,
 simulating a distributed environment and asserting that the service can scale and remain consistent.